mdrijwan/create-order-api/readme.md

 # Create Order Api
-A sample app that implements an ordering system to expose a Restful API to help AirAsia.com to receive a hotel booking details and insert the details in the database.
+A sample app that implements an ordering system to expose a Restful API to help a Hotel Business to receive a hotel booking details and insert the details in the database.

 **Tasks**